MicrosoftDocs/query-docs/query-languages/m/cube-addandexpanddimensioncolumn.md

 </pre>

 ## About
-Merges the specified dimension table, `dimensionSelector`, into the cube’s, `cube`, filter context and changes the dimensional granularity by expanding the specified set, `attributeNames`, of dimension attributes.
+Merges the specified dimension table, `dimensionSelector`, into the cube's, `cube`, filter context and changes the dimensional granularity by expanding the specified set, `attributeNames`, of dimension attributes.
 The dimension attributes are added to the tabular view with columns named `newColumnNames`, or `attributeNames` if not specified.